-Psychology: The undergraduate psychology program prepares you for a career in various entry-level human service positions.
-In Northern's psychology program, you'll learn to better understand yourown behavior and the behavior of those around you.
+Our undergraduate psychology program prepares you for a career in various entry-level human service positions.
+In Northern's psychology program, you'll learn to better understand your own behavior and the behavior of those around you.
 Psychology degrees have become one of the most popular options at colleges and universities throughout the world.
 In addition to offering limitless opportunity for personal growth, majoring in psychology opens up a range of career opportunities.
 Psychology majors are exposed to scientific theory as well as areas of psychological research with practical applications.

-Counseling: The counseling program at NSU emphasizes the development of counseling professionals who are competent in their counseling knowledge, skills, and practice.
+Our counseling program emphasizes the development of counseling professionals who are competent in their counseling knowledge, skills, and practice.
 Utilizing a creative, strength-based approach, the program endorses self-reflective, theory-based, intentional counseling.
-The pillars of NSU's program include the celebration of human diversity, a belief in the dignity and inherent worth of others, and a commitment to fostering students' identities as professional counselors.
+The pillars of Northern's program include the celebration of human diversity, a belief in the dignity and inherent worth of others, and a commitment to fostering students' identities as professional counselors.

 Counseling students will graduate with a thorough understanding of: